5 Great Pet Lizards

 Beardies are widely captive bred and their care requirements are easily established given the right information.

 The bearded dragon (Pogona vitticeps) along with the leopard gecko, shares the top spot in the pet lizard kingdom.
 The beardie is probably the more popular of the two by virtue of it having more of a personality than the leopard gecko.
 Beardies are widely captive bred and their care requirements, while more than that of a leopard gecko are easily established given the right information.
 Pogona vitticeps comes from very hot regions of Australia and like it hot.
 Give them a basking site of around 100 degrees Fahrenheit at one end of the enclosure while the other end stays relatively cooler.
 Speaking of enclosures, give them a minimum 75-gallon or equal sized enclosure with full spectrum UVB lighting.
-Beardies eat insects and plant material and are usually very hard feeders.
+Beardies eat insects and plant material and are usually very hardy feeders.
 They are also available in a variety of color morphs as well.
-Read the Bearded Dragon Care Sheet here.
+For more information on this lizard for intermediate to advanced keepers, visit the Bearded Dragon Care Sheet here.

 Gold-Dust Day Gecko